The Gor-Dun Precursor Culture

 The night after opening the chamber our camp was attacked by six ghosts howling unknown words.

-They were weak, and were easily driven off.
+They were weak, and easily driven off.

 Site 4 (Un-named)